androidthings/contrib-drivers/ws2812b/README.md

 | 100                 | 110 100 10~~0~~          |
 | 110                 | 110 110 10~~0~~          |

 With this in mind we can represent 3 source bits by 1 destination byte.
 So any possible 24 bit color needs to be converted to 8 byte sized sequence of bit patterns.
+To prevent excessive memory usage this driver stores and maps only 12 bit numbers to their corresponding 4 byte sized bit patterns ([TwelveBitIntToBitPatternMapper.java](/ws2812b/src/main/java/com/google/android/things/contrib/driver/ws2812b/TwelveBitIntToBitPatternMapper.java)).
+The full 8 byte sized bit pattern for a 24 bit color data is then constructed by two 4 byte sized bit patterns ([ColorToBitPatternConverter.java](/ws2812b/src/main/java/com/google/android/things/contrib/driver/ws2812b/ColorToBitPatternConverter.java)).
+Last but not least, most WS2812B controllers expect GRB as order of the incoming color.
+So a reordering from RGB to the expected order must be done before the bit pattern conversion ([ColorChannelSequence.java](/ws2812b/src/main/java/com/google/android/things/contrib/driver/ws2812b/ColorChannelSequence.java)).

 Copyright 2016 Google Inc.